- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 Safety and security

-We advise you to exercise a high degree of caution in Papua New Guinea because of the high levels of serious crime.
+We advise you to exercise a high degree of caution in PNG because of the high levels of serious crime.

 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.